revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 ## React example: RevoGrid Gantt as a planning surface

-A RevoGrid Gantt setup in React uses the RevoGrid React wrapper and the Enterprise `GanttPlugin`.
+A RevoGrid Gantt setup in React uses the RevoGrid React wrapper and the Pro Advanced `GanttPlugin`.

 ```tsx
 import React, { useMemo, useRef } from 'react';